-- A. Motions for extensions of deadlines in the Docket Control Order are not emergencies. - B. If all parties agree to an emergency hearing, call the Court Clerk to request a telephone conference with the judge.
-If fewer than all of the parties think the matter is an emergency, file a motion for emergency hearing directly with the Court Clerk.
-The Clerk will then present the request to the judge to determine whether to schedule an emergency hearing.
+- A. Do not mislabel something as an "emergency" unless it is truly an emergency.
+Looming or missed deadlines-though urgent-are not emergencies. - B. True Emergencies.
+If all parties agree to an emergency hearing, call the Court Clerk to request a telephone conference with the judge.
+If fewer than all of the parties think the matter is an emergency, file a motion or request for emergency hearing and follow up with a call to the Clerk alerting her to the filing.
+The Clerk will then present the request to the judge to determine whether to schedule an emergency hearing. - C. Expedited Hearings.
+If a matter is not an emergency, but a party seeks an expedited hearing on it, the Party should either set the matter for written submission or file a written request for expedited hearing.
+The request for expedited hearing must list the current hearing date and time for the matter and explain why the Court should hear the matter before that setting. - 3.
+CONTINUANCES - A. While often granted, joint, agreed, or unopposed motions for continuance are not binding on the Court. - B. Requests for continuance should be filed well in advance of trial and should state that the client consents to the requested continuance.
+Parties should not wait until a deadline has passed or until Docket Call is imminent before moving for a continuance.

-3. CONTINUANCES
+C. Provide Details.
+Motions for continuance must explain why the moving party cannot meet the current schedule and needs more time.
+If time is running out to complete discovery, the motion must identify specifically what discovery remains to be completed and explain why the movant cannot complete it under the existing schedule.
+The more detailed the motion is, the more likely it will be granted.

-- A. Joint, agreed, or unopposed motions for continuance are not binding on the Court. - B. Requests for continuance should be filed well in advance of trial and should state that the client consents to the requested continuance.
-Parties should not wait until a deadline has passed or until Docket Call is imminent before moving for a continuance. - C. Provide details explaining why the current schedule cannot be met and more time is needed.
-If time is running out to complete discovery, identify specifically what remains to be done and explain why it cannot be accomplished under the existing schedule.
-The more detailed the motion is, the more likely it will be granted. - D. Specify the amount of time being sought.
+D. Specify the length of time you seek.

-E. A trial will not be continued because a witness is unavailable.
+E. The Court will not necessarily continue trial because a witness is unavailable.
 Counsel should anticipate such possibilities and prepare to present testimony of unavailable witnesses by deposition or stipulation.